Hi! I’m Sarah Tolle.

 Our emotions are uncontrollable, our own existence baffles us, and we rarely act rationally (speaking from personal experience here).

-So we fuel our minds with organized ideas that help us connect one experience with another: stories.
+So we fuel our minds with organized ideas that help us connect A to B: stories.

 So, I’m building this to be a hub for helpful, honest insights into the “story industry” that you won’t find anywhere else.

 Find original articles on digital content, film, and the art and business of story as it shapes our culture and fuels our future.

 Don’t feel like reading?
 Just stare at my face.